 ArtisOn watercolour tutor, Ian Scott Massie has been beavering away during lock down adding to his collection of online painting courses.
 Click here for more information.

 Thank you all for bearing with us in our attempt to ensure an arty crafty future for us all.
 We will be in touch again once we have 2021 dates firmed up.
 In the meantime, please stay safe and well.

 Best wishes, Gaynor & Sue

 P.S.
-THE AUTOMATED REMINDER EMAILS MAY CONTINUE AS WE HAVEN’T WORKED OUT HOW TO STOP THEM!!
+THE AUTOMATED REMINDER EMAILS MAY CONTINUE FOR A FEW WEEKS AS WE HAVEN’T WORKED OUT HOW TO STOP THEM!!
 PLEASE IGNORE THEM…